TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 	2. Discuss why it might be helpful to have an interactive console.
 How is it different than snap?

 ###Extension Activity
 If students are moving quickly, have students practice higher order-of-operations problems.
-You can also have them practice saving variables.
+You can also have them practice assigning values to variables.